For purposes of this post, read "Legs whose potassium is gone."

 A year ago I knew, beyond reason of a doubt, that I could never wear nylons again, I simply could not lift my legs in order to put them on.
 My legs felt so heavy.
 “Just a part of getting old,” I thought, sadly.

 I remembered how when I had tetanus it was hard to lift my legs, even stepping over a phone cord on the floor was a major endeavor, if it was possible at all.
-But, I regained a lot of my strength, which is hopeful to keep in mind.
+But, I regained a lot of my strength, which is always hopeful.

-One day, when I was tweeting about the muscle problems, someone replied that using lots of B12 allows red blood cells to become healthy again (which I knew) and in beginning to be healthy the red blood cells start dividing properly and use LOTS of potassium (which I hadn’t known).
+One day, when I was tweeting about my muscle problems, someone replied that using lots of B12 allows red blood cells to become healthy again (which I knew) and in beginning to be healthy the red blood cells start dividing properly (which I knew), and use LOTS of potassium (which I hadn’t known).

 Since we ordinarily need about 4,700 mg. of potassium a day, when our blood cells suddenly begin using a lot more potassium there’s a great likelihood that our bodies will be unable to supply our blood cells with as much potassium as they need.
 As a result we experience “weakness”.
 Doing things like lifting our legs suddenly becomes hard work, rather than a normal activity.